-The Agile approach has revolutionized the way developers create software.
-Relying on constant learning, collaboration, planning, and improvement across cross-functional teams, organizations can apply iterative processes to quickly deliver applications and respond more flexibly to change.
-This approach makes it possible to deliver essential benefits throughout the software development process—rather than forcing end users to wait for these benefits until the project is finally completed.
+The Agile approach has revolutionised the way developers create software.
+Relying on constant learning, collaboration, planning and improvement across cross-functional teams, organisations can apply iterative processes to quickly deliver applications and respond more flexibly to change.
+This approach makes it possible to deliver essential benefits throughout the software development process, rather than forcing end users to wait until the project is finally completed for these benefits.
 Within the suite of Agile project management tools, Scrum is one of the most widely used.

 Also called a “sprint board” or “Scrum task board,” a Scrum board is either a digital or physical representation of the progress and ownership of various tasks within the Agile sprint.
 Typically, the board is divided into four columns, each representing aspects of the sprint and where they are in terms of progress towards completion.

 As previously mentioned, a Scrum board can take the form of either a physical board to which tasks are manually attached and on which they are manually updated or a digital variation maintained in the cloud or on local servers.

 Although the earliest Scrum boards consisted of physical boards and were deployed within shared workspaces, most modern Scrum boards exist virtually.

 This is because digital Scrum boards are effective at coordinating remote teams, whether that means ensuring proper collaboration between offices or floors within the same building or across the globe.
 Digital Scrum boards can also be further enhanced through automated workflows and digital reports and can be planned much further in advance.
 These boards update in real time so that every user has access to the same information regardless of how remote they are.